Akhara: Astra Martial Arts Akhara

-Astra (HIndi: अस्त्र), the weapons or martial arts have a long tradition in India.
-The oldest recorded organized unarmed fighting art in South Asia is malla-yuddha or combat-wrestling, codified into four forms and pre-dating the Vedic Period.
+Astra (Hindi: अस्त्र), the weapons or martial arts have a long tradition in India.
+The oldest recorded organised unarmed fighting art in South Asia is malla-yuddha or combat-wrestling, codified into four forms and pre-dating the Vedic Period.
 Stories describing Krishna report that he sometimes engaged in wrestling matches where he used knee strikes to the chest, punches to the head, hair pulling, and strangleholds.
 Based on such accounts, Svinth (2002) traces press ups and squats used by South Asian wrestlers to the pre-classical era.

 In modern usage, akhara most often denotes a wrestling ground and is typically associated with kushti.
 For wrestlers, the akhara serves as a training school and an arena in which to compete against each other.
 The akhara used by wrestlers still have dirt floors to which water, red ochre, buttermilk and oil are added.
 Aside from wrestling, other fighting systems are also taught and practiced in akhara, which are commonly named after their founder.
 Indian martial artists may still practice in regional versions of traditional akhara today, but these are often replaced with modern training studios outside India.